quasarframework/icongenie/README.md

 - @quasar/cli version 1.0.0-beta.7 or higher (if building a new project) or @quasar/app v1.0.0-beta.18 or later in order to add this module as an app-extension.

 ### Note for early adopters
-Things have changes along the way to the RC, and if you have a version of the Icon Factory that is less than v1.0.0-beta.26 (you can find out by running `$ quasar info`), please follow these instructions:
+Things have changed along the way to the RC, and if you have a version of the Icon Factory that is less than v1.0.0-beta.26 (you can find out by running `$ quasar info`), please follow these instructions:

 1. delete the `.icon-factory/` and all its components
 2. delete the `quasar.icon-factory.json` file